theory/justatheory/content/post/postgres/mini-summit-five.md

     *   *Tobias Bussmann* in chat: shouldn't have the extension a make installcheck as well?

-*   Yurri: To my knowledge there's no absolutely universal method.
+*   Yurii: To my knowledge there's no absolutely universal method.
 Of course the PGXS methods are the most standard ones --- like `installcheck` --- to to run the tests.
 In our [Omnigres's] case, we replaced `pg_regress` with `pg_yregress`, another tool that we've developed.
 It allows for more